-Where possible, it’s generally better to resolve issues with your counsel, rather than change horses mid-race.
+Where possible, it’s generally better to resolve issues with your current lawyer, rather than change horses mid-race.
 Often the problem is as simple as miscommunication between the lawyer and the client.
-An honest conversation can solve these problems.
+An honest conversation can often solve these problems.

 Effectively you double up on the initial costs while also losing valuable time that could be spent on your defence.

 At this point, your lawyer has already invested significant time thinking about the case, the evidence, and the defence strategy.
 This time is valuable and cannot be re-created by a new lawyer in just a few days.